scouten/ericscouten.dev/content/2023/iiw/index.md

 ### Messaging Shift: Embracing Organizational Identity

 Changing the narrative to "organizational identity."
-Moving from technical capabilities to creating verifiable proof that Person X is a legal representative of Organization Y. _(Add link to Tim's article.)_
+Moving from technical capabilities to creating verifiable proof that Person X is a legal representative of Organization Y. Timothy Ruff wrote about this earlier this year: **[The Dawn of Organizational Identity, Part 1: Identifiers](https://rufftimo.medium.com/the-dawn-of-decentralized-organizational-identity-part-1-identifiers-ffb9091fd47a)** and **[The Dawn of Organizational Identity, Part 2: Credentials](https://rufftimo.medium.com/the-dawn-of-decentralized-organizational-identity-part-2-organizational-credentials-d8baf5fd9114)**.

 Telecomm businesses approaching Provenant and other QVIs to prove authority to communicate on behalf of organization.